rzinkstok/fpga_agc/README.md

 #### Oscillator
 The oscillator is implemented using the FPGA's internal 100 MHz oscillator as a source.
-The propagation clock at 51.2 MHz is derived from the 100 MHz using an MMCM clock module, and the 2.048 main oscillator frequency is derived from the propagation clock using a simple counter.
+The propagation clock at 51.2 MHz is derived from the 100 MHz using an MMCM clock module, and the 2.048 MHz main oscillator frequency is derived from the propagation clock using a simple counter.

 #### Alarm